Bodrogkeresztúr: History

-The area has been inhabited since prehistoric times, evidenced by significant Neolithic finds, including gold jewellery from 1200 BCE known as the "Treasure of Dereszla."
+The area around Bodrogkeresztúr has been inhabited since prehistoric times, notably evidenced by the "Treasure of Dereszla," a collection of gold jewelry dating back to approximately 1200 BCE.

 The exact origin of the village's name is unknown; it may have been named after crusader knights.
 The settlement and its fortress were first mentioned in 1239, likely destroyed during the Mongol invasion.
 From 1411, the village became part of the Tokaj estate.
 By the 16th century, it was mentioned as a market town, and from the end of that century until the mid-17th century, a printing press operated there.

 The Rákóczi's War of Independence took a toll on the village, but it managed to recover, mainly due to viticulture, modernized significantly by Hasidic Jewish settlers who arrived in 1726.
 During the 1848–49 War of Independence, the settlement was looted.
 Rabbi Yeshaya Steiner (1851–1925), a revered rabbi who died in Bodrogkeresztúr in 1925, was a prominent member of the Jewish community; his former residence became a memorial house and pilgrimage site.

+Jewish History and Community Development

+The Jewish history of Bodrogkeresztúr began in the early 18th century.

+The first records of Jewish inhabitants date to a 1726 census, which noted seven Jewish families who had immigrated from Poland and Galicia.

+Initially working as land tenants and agricultural laborers, the Jewish community eventually took over the distribution of Tokaj wine from Greek traders.
+They played a significant role in modernizing viticulture and producing kosher wines.

+By 1880, the Orthodox Jewish community numbered 309, constituting nearly 25% of the village population.
+At its peak in 1930, the community reached 535 individuals.

+The community established a burial society (Hevra Kaddisha) in 1767.
+While the village once had three synagogues, only the largest—the Neologue synagogue built in 1906—remains today, currently serving as an office for the Aggtelek National Park.

+The "Miracle Rabbi": Reb Shayale

+The village's global spiritual significance is almost entirely tied to Rabbi Yeshaya Steiner (1851–1925), affectionately known as Reb Shayale.

+Born in Zborov, Steiner became a disciple of the Tzaddik of Olaszliszka.
+He moved to Bodrogkeresztúr to avoid leadership disputes, establishing his own Hasidic court.

+He was renowned for his extreme humility and his dedication to hospitality (Hachnosas Orchim); it is said his kitchen cooked for hundreds daily so that no one went hungry.

+Followers attributed supernatural powers to him, including the ability to heal the sick and provide blessings for livelihood.
+A famous folk legend involves him ridding a granary of mice, leading to the custom of hanging his portrait in homes to ward off pests.